reposense/RepoSense/docs/user_guide.md

 ----------- | -----------
-Organization | Organization of the target repository Repository | Name of the target repository branch | Target branch
-Contributor's Github ID | Author's Github ID.
+Organization | Organization of the target repository Repository | Name of the target repository branch | The branch to analyse in the target repository Contributor's Github ID | Author's Github ID.
 Contributor's Display Name | Optional Field.
 The value of this field, if not empty, will be displayed in the dashboard instead of author's Github ID.
-Contributor's local Git Author Name | Detailed explanation below
+[Optional] Contributor's local Git Author Name | Detailed explanation below

 #### Local Git Author Name
 First, what is `Git Author Name`?